 Since Kristen Smyth arrived as head coach in 2002, the Stanford women's gymnastics team has had unprecedented success.
 Smyth enters her 15th season with the Cardinal in 2015-16 and numbers tell much of the story:

 • Of Stanford's 110 All-America honors, 89 have come in Smyth's tenure.

-• There have been 74 Scholastic All-American honors in that span.
+• There have been 74 NACGC/W Scholastic All-American honors in that span.

-• Smyth has coached the Cardinal into the NCAA Super Six finals six times - Stanford had never advanced that far before - and finished among the top-four four times.
+• Smyth has coached the Cardinal into the NCAA Super Six finals seven times - Stanford had never advanced that far before - and finished among the top-four four times.

-• Of Stanford's 10 NCAA top-10 finishes, Smyth has coached the team to nine of them.
+• Of Stanford's 11 NCAA top-10 finishes, Smyth has coached the team to 10 of them.

-• The four-time Pac-10 Coach of the Year has a career record of 210-60-1, which more than doubles the number of victories by any other coach in the program's 36-year history.
+• The four-time Pac-10 Coach of the Year has a career regular season record of 218-68-2, which more than doubles the number of victories by any other coach in the program's 37-year history.

-• Stanford is coming off season in which it returned to the NCAA Championships for the seventh time in eight seasons.
+• Stanford is coming off season in which it returned to the NCAA Championships for the eighth time in nine seasons.

 • Stanford had seven All-Americans in 2012, the most in school history.